Harmful structures and Killing spinors on unimodular Lie groups: The harmful aspect of spin geometry

 must have both positive and negative chirality, so it vanishes.
 The vanishing of the left-hand side implies that $\psi$ is parallel, and the vanishing of the right-hand side that

 Finally, from $\omega^2\cdot\psi = (-1)^{q+n(n+1)/2}\psi=-(-1)^{\frac{2-3q-p}2}\psi$ we get the last item (see \eqref{eqn:evenvolumeacts}). \end{proof}

 \begin{remark} We can illustrate the geometric meaning of the third item in Proposition~\ref{prop:harmfulpropertiesMeven} as follows.
 Let $Z$ have a Killing spinor with Killing number $w$, and let $M$ be a hypersurface with spacelike unit normal $\nu$.
 Inversion in each fibre of the normal bundle yields a diffeomorphism $r$ from a tubular neighbourhood of $M$ to itself; if the metric on $Z$ takes the form of a generalized cylinder $g_t+dt^2$, then $r^*(g_t+dt^2)=g_{-t}+dt^2$.
-The orientation-reversing diffeomorphism $r$ induces a Killing spinor $r_*\Psi$ with Killing number $-w$.
-Identifying the spinor bundles as in Remark~\ref{remark:reverseorientation}, we have
+The orientation-reversing diffeomorphism $r$ induces a Killing spinor $r_*\Psi$ with Killing number $-w$, which induces a harmful structure via \eqref{eqn:inducedCliffordMult}.
+To determine it explictly, we identify the spinor bundles as in Remark~\ref{remark:reverseorientation} and write